IELTS Speaking Part 2 – Describe An Animal

 The koi are hearty fish.
 They can thrive in cold, fresh waters.
 And they are opportunistic fish, which means they eat a wide range of food, including insects, fish eggs, juvenile fish of other species and a diverse range of plants.
 What surprise me most is that the koi fish can live up to 70-year-old, as long as human.

 Chinese people feed the koi fish for more than 1000 years.
-In China, they symbolise bringing good fortune and wealth, that is probably the reason why some many Chinese people like to keep them as pets at home in the tanks or ponds, especially the businessmen.
+In China, they symbolise bringing good fortune and wealth, that is probably the reason why so many Chinese people like to keep them as pets at home in the tanks or ponds, especially the businessmen.
+In the last 20 years, Vietnamese people have been inprinted this mindset, and petted these animals at home pupolarly.
 Besides, I once saw a great number of koi fish in the lake of Olympic Forest Park in Beijing, being fed by children and old people.
 They are very aggressive as they would struggle in water to get the food.
 Besides, they are quite human-friendly, they even are not afraid of being touched by people in the water.